agSidharth/Parallel380/README.md

 # Parallel380
-A repo for assignments of COL380
+A repo for assignments of Parallel Programming and Distributed Computing(COL380)